 Is Puerto Rico located in the United States?
 This is the core constitutional question defining the citizenship status of persons born in Puerto Rico.
-If Puerto Rico is located within the United States, then persons born or naturalized in Puerto Rico acquire the citizenship status afforded to persons born or naturalized in the United States.
-However, if Puerto Rico is not located in the United States, then birth in Puerto Rico is tantamount to birth in Italy or China.
+If Puerto Rico is located within the United States, then persons born or naturalized in Puerto Rico automatically acquire the citizenship status afforded to persons born or naturalized in the United States.
+However, if Puerto Rico is not located in the United States, then birth in Puerto Rico is tantamount to birth in Italy, Dominican Republic, or China.
 At the time of this writing, the prevailing interpretation among academics is that Puerto Rico is located outside of the United States for citizenship purposes and for constitutional purposes more generally.
 Thus, whilst Puerto Rico belongs to the United States, it is a foreign territory for domestic or constitutional purposes, or so the prevailing academic interpretations argue.

 Defining Puerto Rico’s Territorial Status

-On 10 December 1898, Spain and the United States signed the Treaty of Paris, which outlined the terms of Puerto Rico’s annexation.
+On 10 December, 1898, Spain and the United States signed the Treaty of Paris, which outlined the terms of the U.S. annexation of Puerto Rico and the other ultramarine Spanish territories.
 Unlike prior treaties of territorial annexation, the Treaty of Paris did not contain a clause providing for the collective naturalization of Puerto Rico or promising to do so in the future.
 Instead, Article IX contained two clauses defining the citizenship status of the inhabitants of Puerto Rico.
 As I will explain in the next chapter, the first clause invented a non-citizen nationality to govern Puerto Ricans.
 In addition, the second clause established that “(t)he civil rights and political status of the native inhabitants of the territories hereby ceded to the United States shall be determined by the Congress” (30 Stat.
 1754, 1759).The intent of this clause was to grant Congress the power to subsequently choose which constitutional provisions to extend or withhold to the newly annexed territories.
-The Spanish monarchy and the U.S. Senate subsequently ratified the treaty by 11 April 1899.
+The Spanish monarchy and the U.S. Senate subsequently ratified the treaty in 11 April 1899.

 On 19 April 1900, Congress enacted the Foraker Act, an organic or territorial law providing for the replacement of the military dictatorship with a civil government.
 Central to the Foraker Act was the imposition of a tariff or duty on goods and merchandize trafficked between the island and the mainland.
 As Senator Spooner noted, this tariff selectively treated Puerto Rico, an annexed territory, as a part of the United States for international interests and as a foreign country for constitutional purposes.
 The Foraker Act permitted Congress to selectively rule Puerto Rico as a territorial possession located outside of the United States for tariff and constitutional purposes more generally.

 It is important to emphasize that Senator Joseph B. Foraker (R-OH), the main author of the Foraker Act, believed that this organic act gave Congress a plenary or absolute power to rule Puerto Rico.
 More precisely, in the accompanying report describing the intent of the Foraker Act, Senator Foraker explained that this organic act established Congress’ plenary power “to either extend or withhold the Constitution in all such cases, as it may deem advisable” (S. Rept.
 56-249, 6).
-Stated differently, Congress actors believed that they possessed an absolute or plenary power to determine when and how to extend or withhold constitutional provisions, not locally inapplicable (i.e. Electoral College), to Puerto Rico.
+Stated differently, congressional actors believed that they possessed an absolute or plenary power to determine when and how to extend or withhold constitutional provisions, not locally inapplicable (i.e. Electoral College), to Puerto Rico.
 Frederic R. Coudert, the key attorney in the Insular Cases, later described this interpretation as the “extension theory,” or the theory that Congress possessed a plenary power under the Territories Clause (U.S. Const.
 Art.
 IV, §3, cl.
 2) to extend or withhold constitutional provisions to the territories.
 Since then, and when convenient, Congress has enacted legislation selectively treating Puerto Rico as a part of the United States for constitutional purposes.

 Soon after, in a series of rulings generally known as the Insular Cases, the Supreme Court began to affirm the new territorial law and policy.
 The Court not only affirmed a new territorial expansionist law and policy, but also began to craft a new territorial doctrine or body of laws designed to govern the territories annexed during the Spanish-American War of 1898, territories primarily inhabited by non-White-Anglo-Saxon or “alien races.”
 The core arguments of the ensuing doctrine of territorial incorporation were first outlined in the concurring opinion of Justice Edward D. White in Downes v.
 Bidwell (1901).
 By 1904, a majority of Supreme Court justices embraced Justice White’s territorial rationale.